josePereiro/MetabolicEP_ToyImplementation/README.md

 This is a short implementation of the EP algorithm as described in [1] for a toy metabolic network.
 The code is heavily commented and all formulas are embedded for easy understanding.

-**This implementation have only educative proposes, for a numerically efficient implementatio, see the reference.**
+**This implementation have only educative proposes, for a numerically efficient implementation, see the reference.**

 ## Installation